TarunRaveesh/amFOSS-tasks/README.md

 # amFOSS-tasks Repo - _By Tarun Raveesh_

 Hi there..!!
-This is Tarun Raveesh of CSE A S1 2020 Batch.
+This is Tarun Raveesh of CSE A S2 2020.

 ## Contents